 In 1944, after two years of the vicarage of Fr.
 George Fox, Christ Church paid off its mortgage on the building.
-Bishop Maxon, now the Ordinary, led the service consecrating the parish and its building, assisted by Fr.
+Bishop Maxon, now the Ordinary, led the service consecrating the church building, assisted by Fr.
 Sparkman, as Christ Church (William Clendenin Robertson Memorial) on 22 May that year.

 In July that same year, Fr.
 Harvey Bullock, another native son sent to the priesthood, gifted Christ Church with a stone for its altar complete with a cavity to contain relics.
 It had a cross engraved in the center and at each of the four corners.
-Those in charge decided the stone was too heavy for the altar and placed it in the priest’s sacristy, from whence it eventually vanished.
+Those in charge decided the stone was too heavy for the altar and placed it in the priest’s sacristy.

 The Episcopal Church’s student group at University of Chattanooga, the Canterbury Club, was established in 1949, at first meeting in the Recreation Room (now the Choir Room).